Gunn3R26/Java/README.md

-# Java Practice Problem
+# Practice with Java
-Problem Solving in java
+Practicing coding problems using Java